The safety of residents, colleagues and visitors continues to be our priority

-Whilst being vaccinated is longer mandatory, Care UK strongly believes that all health and social care colleagues have a professional responsibility to reduce the risk of infection to others and we will continue to encourage our teams to have all their vaccinations.
+Whilst being vaccinated is no longer mandatory, Care UK strongly believes that all health and social care colleagues have a professional responsibility to reduce the risk of infection to others and we will continue to encourage our teams to have all their vaccinations.

 We also strongly recommend that all residents and their visitors are fully vaccinated, including future boosters, unless medically exempt.